 Council Member Jeff Whitlock has consistently emphasized fiscal accountability, data-driven planning, and structural governance reforms throughout recent meetings.
 He frequently scrutinizes the long-term financial sustainability of municipal utilities and development projects, notably demanding stronger relocation commitments for residents during the Provo Towne Centre redevelopment and questioning the fiscal impact of tax increment financing.
 His legislative approach prioritizes infrastructure safety, infill development, and the maintenance of a non-political Planning Commission, often requesting technical clarifications and deeper statistical analysis before casting votes on complex zoning or budget matters.

-No decisions found matching General.
+No votes found matching General.